Right scalene triangle.Sides: a = 47.42436228055 b = 32 c = 35

 How did we calculate this triangle?The calculation of the triangle has two phases.
 The first phase calculates all three sides of the triangle from the input parameters.
 The first phase is different for the different triangles query entered.
 The second phase calculates other triangle characteristics, such as angles, area, perimeter, heights, the center of gravity, circle radii, etc. Some input data also results in two to three correct triangle solutions (e.g., if the specified triangle area and two sides - typically resulting in both acute and obtuse) triangle).

-2. Calculation of the third side a of the triangle using a Law of Cosines
+2. Calculating the third side a of a triangle using the Pythagorean theorem

 3. The triangle perimeter is the sum of the lengths of its three sides

 4. Semiperimeter of the triangleThe semiperimeter of the triangle is half its perimeter.
 The semiperimeter frequently appears in formulas for triangles to be given a separate name.
 By the triangle inequality, the longest side length of a triangle is less than the semiperimeter.